New book published on the CIR

+For those who want to learn more about the CIR, this site brings together research, blog posts, and relevant links and writing on the CIR process.
+This unique method of citizen deliberation was first implemented by statute in the State of Oregon in 2009 then made permanent in 2011.
 Every even-numbered year, the Oregon CIR Commission convenes a panel of 20 randomly selected citizens to deliberate on a ballot measure.
 Panel members spend three to five days hearing from expert witnesses, meeting in small groups, and weighing rival claims about a proposed policy.
 Then the panel members write a Citizens’ Statement that appears in the official voters’ pamphlet distributed by the Oregon Secretary of State to every registered voter.
 Because Oregon is a vote-by-mail state, this means that each voter receives a ballot along with guidance from the Citizen’s Initiative Review at roughly the same time.

 For a quick summary of our research on the CIR, visit my Scholars Strategy Network policy brief.